deepakumarvu/notification-service/docs/DATABASE.md

 **Access Patterns:**
 - Get user by ID: Query by `userId`
-- Get user by email: Query GSI1 by `email`
 - List all users: Scan (admin only, with pagination)

 ### 2. Templates Table